httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 base64    = ALPHA / DIGIT / "+" / "/" / "="
 ~~~

-In HTTP/1 headers, binary content is delimited with asterisks and encoded using base64.
+In HTTP/1 headers, binary content is delimited with asterisks and encoded using base64 ({{!RFC4648}}, Section 4).
 For example:

 ~~~ example
 Example-BinaryHeader: *cHJldGVuZCB0aGlzIGlzIGJpbmFyeSBjb250ZW50Lg==*